YifWRobotics/Catch_It/README.md

 9. `7`: increase the joint position of the hand by (0.2, 0.2, 0.2, 0.2) rad;
 10. `9`: decrease the joint position of the hand by (0.2, 0.2, 0.2, 0.2) rad;

-**Note**: DO NOT change the speed of the mobile base too dramatically, or it might tip over.

 # Simulation Training/Testing
 <div style="display: flex; align-items: center;">
     <img src="./assets/media/videos/train.gif" alt="train" style="margin-right: 10px;">
 </div>

 ## Training/Testing Settings
-We utilize 64 CPUs and a single Nvidia RTX 3070 Ti GPU for model training.
-Regarding the efficiency, it is recommended to use at least 12 CPUs to create over 16 parallel environments during training.

 1. `configs/config.yaml`:

     ```yaml